If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 Scroll down to watch a movie clip and hear Joni Eareckson Tada sing the song.

-The words in verse 9 are from the Lord Himself, and give us His promise of sufficient grace in all things and the strength that comes from Him — because we truly are never alone.
-The apostle Paul then confirms that promise and speaks of the strength he found in Christ… “for when I am weak, then am I strong.”
+The words in verse 9 are from the Lord Himself.
+He promises sufficient grace in all things and the strength that comes from Him; therefore, we can know we are never truly alone.
+The apostle Paul then confirms that promise and speaks of the strength he found in Christ… “For when I am weak, then am I strong.”

-In difficult times I turn to those words to remember the grace I have been given, and it strengthens me and gives me rest.
+In difficult times, I turn to those words to remember the grace I have been given, and they strengthen me and give me rest.

-In good times I rest in those words and the amazing love of God for a sinner like me.
-There is comfort and strength found in His presence and grace.
+In good times, I rest in those words and God’s amazing love for a sinner like me.
+His presence and grace comfort and strengthen me.

 In a beautiful song, Joni Eareckson Tada shares what it means to find strength in the Lord, especially when we feel alone.
 We can take comfort in knowing that we are never truly alone.
 The Lord is always with us, for He has promised, “…I will never leave thee, nor forsake thee.”
 (Hebrews 13:5)